linode/manager/CODE_STYLE.md

 expect(Component.find('[data-qa-child-component]')); // our test is passing!!! woooo
 ```

-That should cover how to effectively smoke test React.memo components

 ## Avoiding instance methods that could be made into components.
 Everytime an instance of a component is created so are all the instance methods, just like